 Fresh fruits and vegetables are one our largest grocery expenses.
 We try to eat as healthy as possible, which means we need to save money on produce when we can.

-My kids can easily eat three pounds of bananas at lunch.
+My kids can easily eat three pounds of bananas or a quart of berries at lunch.
 There are not normally coupons for produce but you can still save by shopping smart and using a few of these tricks to get the lowest price on produce.

 I find saving money on produce in the winter is the hardest.
 Most of our favorite fruits are out of season and their prices are at a premium.

 Eat seasonally to save on produce and stock up and freeze produce so you can enjoy your favorites year round.